lalabuy948/blog/content/posts/single-file-chat-in-elixir-phoenix/index.md

 We need to create another module which will hold Phoenix.LiveView logic.

-Quite similiar to what we've done in `MessageStorage` we need to init the state.
+Quite similar to what we've done in `MessageStorage` we need to init the state.
 And subscribe to our message topic from `Phoenix.PubSub`.

 And as you can see we have `socket` through which we able to send and receive updates from our page.
-At the return we will iniate `messsages` state and `message_value` which we will use for our input value.
+At the return we will initiate `messages` state and `message_value` which we will use for our input value.

 ```elixir
 defmodule DemoTest do